 Carrie was co owner of Origami Plus.

-Shirley Anne Haber, Emeritus
+Shirley Anne Haber, Founder and Board Advisor

 Founding President of Canadian Antisemitism Education Foundation and a former teacher, Shirley Anne Haber has worked to combat anti-Semitism and gain support for Israel at a time when increasing Jew-hatred was on the rise.
 Appalled by the Arab terror attacks against Israel during the Second Intifada on the eve of Rosh Hashanah September 2000, Shirley Anne founded The Media Action Group to fight the misinformation in the media through letter writing campaigns to media and government.
 She founded CAEF in 2004 to educate the community with facts and knowledge to be more effective in fighting antisemitism and anti-Zionism under the name, The Speakers Action Group, which hosted a roster of knowledgeable speakers on critical topics.
 Shirley Anne has been honoured and received many awards for her efforts.
 She continues to be actively involved as an Advisor to the organization.